Michael Cleary (rugby): Triple international

-He is one of only four Australian sportsmen to represent internationally in three different sports at the senior level (see also Dick Thornett and Snowy Baker).
+He is one of only four Australian sportsmen to represent internationally in three different sports at the senior level (see also Dick Thornett, Snowy Baker and Wal Mackney).

 Politics and community

-Cleary joined the Labor Party in 1965 and was the State member for Coogee in the New South Wales Legislative Assembly from 1974 to 1991 and was the NSW Minister for Sport and Recreation and Tourism in the Wran Labor Government from 1981 to 1988.
+Cleary joined the Australian Labor Party in 1965 and was the State member for Coogee in the New South Wales Legislative Assembly from 1974 to 1991 and was the NSW Minister for Sport and Recreation and Tourism in the Wran Labor Government from 1981 to 1988.
 From 1986 to 1988 he was also the NSW Minister for Racing.

 He was at one time or another the Chairman Sports House Advisory Committee, member North Bondi Surf Life Saving Club, member Coogee Surf Life Saving Club and a director South Sydney Leagues Club.

 In the Queen's Birthday Honours list of 1992, Cleary was awarded an Officer of the Order of Australia for his service to the New South Wales Parliament, and in 2000 he was awarded the Australian Sports Medal for his achievements as a Kangaroo player.
 He was inducted into the Sport Australia Hall of Fame in 1999.

 Cleary was a wrestling commentator for World Championship Wrestling.